Poppy family (Papaveraceae)

 Cultivation: The preference is full sun to light shade, mesic conditions, and a fertile loamy soil.

 Range & Habitat: Greater Celandine has naturalized in a few scattered counties in Illinois, where it is uncommon and usually doesn't persist (see Distribution Map).
-This species was introduced from Europe as an herbal plant and it is still cultivated in gardens.
+This species was introduced from Europe into North America as an herbal plant and it is still cultivated in gardens.
 Other habitats include woodlands, roadsides, and waste areas.

 Faunal Associations: As a member of the Poppy family (Papaveraceae), the flowers produce pollen only; likely flower visitors include bees and Syrphid flies.
 Ants are attracted to the seeds because of their elaisomes (food appendages); they carry the seeds off to their nests and help to distribute them.
 Because the yellow-orange sap of the foliage is toxic, acrid, and bitter-tasting, it seems unlikely that mammalian herbivores feed on this plant.
 With the possible exception of insects, the value of this plant to wildlife is low.

 Photographic Location: An herbal garden at Meadowbrook Park in Urbana, Illinois.